 Claims Support, Safety & Employment Law

-Part 1 of a Conversation with Andrea McAuliff, Human Resources Manager at Cutter & Buck, about her Experience with Vigilant’s Workers’ Compensation Retro Program
+Part 1 of a conversation with Andrea McAuliff, HR manager at Cutter & Buck, about her experience with Vigilant’s workers’ compensation Retro program

 Why does Cutter & Buck participate in Vigilant’s Workers’ Compensation Retro Group?

 First of all, we get great support from Vigilant and second, the complexity of Washington L&I can be overwhelming for me as an HR manager to contemplate without additional support.
 I feel much more confident with Vigilant as a partner.

 What do you value most as a member of the Retro Group?